 Given those parameters, RVers must do their homework before heading out.
 Faced with the ongoing coronavirus safety challenges, you can’t just jump in your rig and head to the next destination without fully having a plan, and knowing what’s available or even open.
-You will need to check vital websites like Campground Reviews, Recreation.gov, and their own state park sites to learn the status of campground closures.
+You will need to check vital websites like RV LIFE Campgrounds, Recreation.gov, and their own state park sites to learn the status of campground closures.

 To help mitigate the situation, RV clubs and organizations are doing their best to assist RVers with the latest information.
 On March 19, RVIA’s President Craig Kirby outlined on the RVIA website what his organization was doing to keep RV camping safe and accessible.
 He wrote the following:

 “The RVIA’s government affairs team is working with Congress to ensure the RV industry remains strong when we emerge from this health crisis.
 In addition to policymakers, we are working closely with the RV Dealers Association, the National Association of RV Parks & Campgrounds (ARVC), and the Outdoor Recreation Roundtable (ORR).